-The latest Dryden-sponsored team to qualify for the prestigious national competition sponsored by For Inspiration and Recognition of Technology – or FIRST – is the Tehachapi High School Cyber Penguins from Tehachapi, Calif.
+Members of Tehachapi High School's Robotics Team Casey Mitchell, Brandon House, and Andy Miller (from left) perform adjustments to their robot prior to a qualifying match during the FIRST Robotics Regional Competition at the University of Las Vegas.
+(Mark Pestana photo) The latest Dryden-sponsored team to qualify for the prestigious national competition sponsored by For Inspiration and Recognition of Technology – or FIRST – is the Tehachapi High School Cyber Penguins from Tehachapi, Calif.
 The Tehachapi High team earned the privilege by winning the top honor at the Las Vegas regional robotics competition, the Chairman's Award, April 3.

 Considered FIRST's most prestigious award, the Chairman's Award honors the team that best represents a model for other teams to emulate and best embodies the purpose and goals of FIRST.
 The award helps keep the central focus of the FIRST Robotics Competition on the goal of inspiring greater levels of respect and honor for science and technology.

 A week earlier, The Lancaster High Eagle Robotics team from Lancaster, Calif., received the Engineering Inspiration award at the Colorado Regional Games in Denver March 26 – 27, qualifying the team to compete in the Atlanta Championships.
 The Engineering Inspiration award is the second-highest award given at a regional event, and celebrates outstanding success in advancing respect and appreciation for engineering within a team's school and community.